 The Laguna Burger is simply one of the very best green chile cheeseburgers in New Mexico!
 Cooked to order from 100 percent, never frozen ground beef (an 80/20 blend), it is a half-pound of pure deliciousness.
 Today, there are three Homes of the Laguna Burger, the most recent addition strategically positioned directly across I40 from the Route 66 Casino.
 Interestingly, it has an Albuquerque address (14311 Central Avenue).
 As with its siblings, it is located within the confines of a superette.
 Walk past the checkout counters and their temptations and you’ll find a diner-like space dedicated to the Laguna burger and several other menu items.

 Yes, lovingly!
 The shirts worn by the staff are emblazoned with the slogan, “Is it the beef or is it the love?”.
-If Cheromiah Marshall is manning the grill, you can be assured it’s equal parts of both.
-Cheromiah is as engaging and funny as any counter man in New Mexico.
-He takes great pride in the Laguna Burger, answering my questions with an impish grin–first giving me a comedic response then the actual answer.
+When Cheromiah Marshall (Google him) was manning the grill, you can be assured it was equal parts of both.
+Cheromiah was as engaging and funny as any counter man in New Mexico.
+He took great pride in the Laguna Burger, answering my questions with an impish grin–first giving me a comedic response then the actual answer.
 Where does Laguna Burger get its beef?
 From my uncle’s cows.
 Where do you get your green chile?
 From my uncle’s farm if the cows don’t eat it.
 It is great fun.

 Cheromiah beamed with pride in telling me the Laguna Burger came in second at Governor Richardson’s inaugural green chile cheeseburger challenge and that it received more votes than any other purveyor of green chile cheeseburgers on the Trail.
-When I informed him the winner of the Governor’s challenge is now closed, he said, “now we’re the best.”
+When I informed him the restaurant which won the Governor’s challenge is now closed, he said, “now we’re the best.”
 That claim is hard to dispute.
 The Laguna Burger is outstanding!

-As Cheromiah prepared my burger, another staffer shaped ground beef into rounded balls, weighing them to ensure each was exactly eight ounces.
+As Cheromiah prepared my burger, another staffer shaped ground beef into rounded balls, weighing them to ensure each was exactly eight ounces (that’s half a pound, twice the beef of McDonald’s Quarter-Pounder).
 Each burger is prepared to order; the Laguna Burger is not fast food.
 At strategic intervals in the grilling process, the green chile (Bueno brand) is placed on the grill where it sizzles and spits as in protest.
 The cheese is added later to ensure just the right level of meltedness.
 The Laguna Burger is adorned with lettuce, tomatoes, pickles and mustard on a sesame seed bun.